AmandaBatlle/AquaINFRA_CaseUse_MedInlandModel/src/ogc_api_processes/README.md

 On the server, go to the directory containing the repo and pull the newest changes from GitHub:

 ```
+# Go to the directory:
 cd /opt/.../pygeoapi/pygeoapi/process/AquaINFRA_CaseUse_MedInlandModel

+# Make sure you are on the correct branch:
+git status # possibly git stash...
+git checkout main

+# Pull changes
 git pull
 ```

-If something inside the Docker image changed, re-build the docker image (the )
+If something inside the Docker image changed, re-build the docker image:

 ```
 # image name must correspond to the name hard-coded in the process file: